Anniversary of the 2021 Texas Freeze: What’s Legislation Got to Do With It?

 The polar vortex pushing arctic temperatures all the way down to Texas and freezing gas supplies could have caused the storm.
 Extreme heat also may have strained the grid’s work capacity — and global warming poses a major threat to grid resilience.
 Or droughts may have dried up bodies of water necessary for coal, gas and nuclear plants to function.

-Renewable energy — including wind and solar power — is Texas’ ticket to more energy resilience and continued energy leadership.
+Alternative energy — including wind and solar power — is Texas’ ticket to more energy resilience and continued energy leadership.

-To read more about the importance of keeping clean energy at the top of the Texas energy law conversations, check out our legislative article.
-Freedom Solar CEO Bret Biggart offers a valuable perspective on the need for Texas’ energy industries to “coexist, adapt and evolve” together.
-Lawmakers need to find solutions that increase reliability and lower bills.
+Check out our legislative article to read more about the importance of keeping clean energy at the top of Texas energy law conversations.
+In it, Freedom Solar Power CEO Bret Biggart offers a valuable perspective on the need for Texas’ energy industries to “coexist, adapt and evolve” together.

 Contact Freedom Solar To Invest in Clean Energy